Harrisburg to Everglades City

 Lee Cypress Railroad: The Lee Cypress Railroad was a small logging operation that transported cypress trees for more than 40 years, ending after World War II.
 The LCRR crossed this abandoned line at Copeland, FL.
 Traces of it are hard to find today; only a small piece of the LCRR is marked on the map near Copeland.

-Thanks to Don Printz for contributing information about this route.
+Thanks to Don Printz for contributing information.

 At Carnestown, Florida (four miles north of Everglades City) so much winter fruit and vegetables were shipped north that five refrigerator cars a day were leaving this one station.

 Though the 60s and 70s, Immokalee was still shipping over two trains a day of refrigerator cars (some were pigs at the end of this) full of vegetables.